timg456789/CMU_memex/README.md

 At this point I want to answer one question, what does the delta look like for major events like the super bowl and south by south west (sxsw).
 I read that these events are notorious for human trafficking, but I don't see the hard data.
 I will be in a unique position to collect that raw data and answer the question.

+### Execution

+.NET -> Backpage -> Call Java Jar -> Import unique file for the crawl set -> Export to unique csv file -> Dump into dynamo db

+I can process 411 records in 10 seconds.
+That's 41.1 records per second.
+The current target is 150,000 records per day. `150,000 records / 41.1 seconds per record = 3,650 seconds = 60 minutes`.
+This is great, it means the trouble will be in the network.
+Luckily I happen to have spent the last few months focusing on .NET's http client doing bulk operations on live HTTP sites in my Slideshow Creator so the problem is right where I want it.
+It probably will not even have defenses like images.nga.gov, but I welcome any such challenges.

 [Related Projecs](https://opencatalog.darpa.mil/MEMEX.html)

 ## TJBatchExtractor